"Aging...We are all doing it. Embrace it with a positive attitude!"

 The Jack M. Gould Memorial Scholarship was established to honor the work of the late Jack M. Gould, former director of the New Bedford Council on Aging, who was active for many years in service to the elderly of southeastern Massachusetts.
 The purpose of the award is to encourage undergraduate and graduate students to pursue professional careers in service to elders.

-Emily Gabois, a graduate of the Combined BA/MA Psychology Program at UMass Dartmouth, was accepted into the Ph.D.
-Gerontology Program at the University of Massachusetts Boston in Fall 2011.
-She will pursue research in enhancing public policy services for older adults.
+Emily Gabois, a graduate of the Combined BA/MA Psychology Program at UMass Dartmouth, went on to complete a Ph.D. in Gerontology at the University of Massachusetts Boston.
+She pursued research in enhancing public policy services for older adults.

 The scholarship is funded by the Jack M. Gould Memorial Fund and is applied toward the recipient's tuition and fees.
 For more information about this award, please contact the Office of Advancement.